9 Jobs You Can Get with a Bachelor’s Degree in Public Health

 4. Environmental health officer

 The environment plays an important role in people’s health and well-being.
-Environmental health officers—often called sanitarians or occupational health and safety specialists—investigate a place or area's environmental health and safety.
+Environmental health officers—often called sanitarians or occupational health and safety specialists—investigate an area's environmental health and safety.
 They may conduct inspections for food safety, water safety, and facility safety to ensure that local establishments, such as restaurants and public swimming pools, are safe to use.

 This role might be a good fit if you enjoy conducting research and analyzing what you find, thinking critically, and communicating.